 Instant Pot barbecue chicken is such an easy meal to make and serve in a variety of different ways.
 Here are a few of my favorite ways to serve the shredded meat.

 With Sides: There’s nothing like pulled bbq with comfort food sides.
 Make Instant Pot mashed potatoes and cook corn on the cob to serve alongside the meat!
-Or, make Instant Pot macaroni and cheese and einkorn cornbread for a side.
+Or, make Zesty Italian Pasta Salad, Instant Pot macaroni and cheese, or einkorn cornbread for a side.
 And don’t forget about homemade popsicles for dessert.

 Chicken Sandwiches: Toast brioche buns in the oven (using the broiler) or on the grill.
 Top the buns with shredded chicken and homemade Greek yogurt coleslaw.

 BBQ Chicken Sliders: Use mini buns to make small sliders.
 Top each slider with a pickle or add Greek yogurt coleslaw.

 Quesadillas: Add the meat and shredded cheddar cheese to a tortilla.
 Brown the tortilla in oil on the stove-top, on both sides.
 See this recipe for the technique of how to make quesadillas.

 Chicken Wrap: Add chicken to a tortilla, along with Greek yogurt coleslaw and a small amount of raw spinach.
 Roll up the tortilla around the filling for a delicious wrap!

 Salad: Add the meat as a protein to your favorite green salad.
 Top with homemade ranch dressing.

 BBQ Southern-Style Nachos: Add the chicken to a layer of tortilla chips on a sheet pan.
 Top with shredded cheddar cheese.
 Bake at 350F until cheese is melted and meat is warm.
 Top with sour cream, green onions, sliced radishes, chopped cilantro, etc.